Roger W. Griffith, P.E.

 ASSE 1016 Shower Valves

-January 16, 2019 by Roger Griffith Leave a Comment
+January 16, 2019 by Roger W. Griffith, P.E.
+Leave a Comment

-Showers pose a risk for hot water scalding.
-In addition to the potential for hot water scalding, thermal shock from rapid changes in shower water temperature can cause slips and falls.
+Showers pose a risk of scalding from hot water.
+In addition to the risk of hot-water scalding, thermal shock from rapid changes in shower water temperature can cause slips and falls.

-To protect the user, plumbing codes require water delivery from showers to not exceed 120 degrees F. Water heater thermostats are no longer considered a safe means for controlling water temperatures when the code requires a maximum water temperature at showers and tub/showers.
-The plumbing codes now require the installation of the American Society of Sanitary Engineers (ASSE) 1016 shower valves to prevent scalding and thermal shock.
+To protect the user, plumbing codes require that water delivered from showers not exceed 120°F. The plumbing codes no longer consider water heater thermostats, by themselves, a safe means of controlling water temperatures.
+They require an ASSE 1016 shower valve to control the maximum water temperature and to prevent scalding and thermal shock.

 ASSE 1016 contains requirements for three different types of shower valves.